 - electromyography, which assesses muscles and the nerve cells that are in control of them

-Diagnosis and treatment is the key in getting chronic twitches to stop, so be sure not to hesitate to see the doc if the twitching starts to get out of control!
+Diagnosis and treatment is the key to getting chronic twitches to stop, so be sure not to hesitate to call the doc if the twitching gets hard to manage.

-Odds are your muscle twitches are happening due to things within your control.
-Leading a healthy lifestyle with lots of water, a balanced diet, a good night’s rest, and no tobacco can save you the burden of having to deal with a day full of involuntary movement.
+Odds are, your muscle twitches are happening due to things you can manage.
+Leading a healthy lifestyle with lots of water, a balanced diet, a good night’s rest, and no tobacco can help you avoid dealing with a day full of involuntary movement.

-It’s always OK to be extra careful and see your doctor.
-If the twitches seem intense, painful, or very frequent — definitely see your doctor!
-An underlying condition could be to blame for your muscle twitches.
+It’s always OK to be extra careful and call your doctor.
+If the twitches seem intense, painful, or very frequent — definitely talk with your doctor!
+An underlying condition could be causing your muscle twitches.